francelwebdev/francelwebdev/README.md

-# Welcome to my Github profile,
+# Hello and Welcome to my Github profile

 I am Francel AMAMOO, self-taught full stack web developer.
 I build GraphQL or REST APIs (depending on the need and the type of application) as a back-end for a VueJS front-end application.